cwchentw/lightweight-cms/content/basic-usage.md

 ## Prologue

-This article illustrates the basic usage of mdcms.
+This article illustrates basic usage of mdcms.
 Some details are omitted for brevity.
 We will introduce them in other posts.

 ## System Requirements